Influence of Advertising on Children

 - Environmental protection advertisements also call the attention of children towards the problem and can encourage them to be a part of the solution.

-- Cautionary advertisements that reveal the consequences of alcohol and smoking can help children understand the risks associated and urge them to stay clear of such products.
+- Cautionary advertisements that reveal the consequences of alcohol and smoking can help children understand the risks associated, and urge them to stay clear of such products.

 2. Negative Impacts

 While there are a few positive influences of advertisements, they indeed fail to outweigh the negatives.
-Some of the adverse effects of advertising on children are,
+Some of the adverse effects of advertising on children are:

-- Persuasion to purchase a product they like can be a real problem, as advertisers direct their marketing strategies towards children, the parents may have a stubborn child on their hands demanding that they buy a specific product for him.
+- Persuasion to purchase a product they like can be a real problem.
+As advertisers direct their marketing strategies towards children, the parents may have a stubborn child on their hands demanding that they buy a specific product for him.

 - Certain advertisements portray stunts that can be very dangerous.
 Although they do come with a statutory warning, it may often be ignored, and kids may attempt to imitate these stunts.

-- Every manufacturer wants recurring business, which leads them to create flashy advertisements.
+- Every manufacturer wants a recurring business, which leads them to create flashy advertisements.
 The result of this is the development of an impulse buying habit in children.